srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 ## JSON-RPC methods

-Being a custom management interface, JSON-RPC offers both standard methods like `get` and `set` to work with the state and configuration datastores of srlinux, as well as custom functions like `validate` for validating the config and `cli` to invoke CLI commands on the system.
+Being a custom management interface, JSON-RPC offers both standard methods like `get` and `set` to work with the state and configuration datastores of SR Linux, as well as custom functions like `validate` for validating the config and `cli` to invoke CLI commands on the system.
 All of that uses JSON-encoded messages exchanged over HTTP transport.

 As the RPC part of the name suggests, users are able to execute certain remote procedures on SR Linux via JSON-RPC interface.
 We refer to these procedures as methods; the following table summarizes the JSON-RPC provided methods as stated in the [JSON-RPC Management Guide][json-mgmt-guide].